Alcohol Addiction and Abuse

 As a central nervous system depressant, alcohol makes those who imbibe feel relaxed and at ease while lowering their inhibitions.
 This is why you’ll see depictions in film and on TV of people unwinding over drinks or having a little something before engaging with others in a social setting.
 It’s also one of the components of alcohol use that make it so habit-forming, and it contributes to risky behavior.

 Frequent use changes the way the brain functions on a cellular level by increasing the signaling of the gamma-aminobutyric acid (GABA) inhibitors.
-This is the same function that makes anti-anxiety medications and sedatives so effective; GABA is the main inhibiting neurotransmitter in the brain.
-Habitual drinking causes the brain to become more reliant on outside stimulation to function properly, and those who try to quit drinking or drugging will experience withdrawal from addictive substances.
+This is the same function that makes anti-anxiety medications and sedatives so effective.
+GABA is the primary inhibiting neurotransmitter in the brain.
+Habitual drinking causes the brain to become more reliant on outside stimulation to function correctly, and those who try to quit drinking or drugging will experience withdrawal from addictive substances.

 First, tolerance builds up in the user, meaning they require more alcohol or drugs to gain the desired effect.
 Eventually, they become physically and/or psychologically dependent on substances just to feel normal.
 Not everyone who drinks becomes addicted.
 However, long-term or heavy use eventually leads to health, financial, and emotional problems in about one in eight people.

 The Social Component of Alcohol Abuse

 Alcohol is, above all else, a very social drug.
 Friends meet for drinks, most people use alcohol in most celebrations, and even those who don’t generally drink will raise a glass on New Year’s Eve.
 Not everyone who does so will develop alcoholism.
 However, the social aspects of alcohol use and active encouragement from all corners to “relax and have a drink” make staying sober more difficult.